Ranked #1 for Dispute Resolution

 Network with peers, faculty, and dispute resolution experts while putting your conflict resolution skills into practice during two weekend residencies hosted at Pepperdine’s Malibu campus.

 Benefit from practical learning experiences, such as simulations and mock exercises, to reinforce your learning and to help you apply your knowledge at work.
-Pepperdine Law was ranked number five in the country by National Jurist for practical training in 2017.
+Pepperdine Law was ranked number eight in the country by National Jurist for practical training in 2018.

 “We are thrilled to bring Pepperdine’s legacy of personal attention and experiential learning to students across the United States.
 With the online Master of Legal Studies, Pepperdine Law continues to provide a practical, values-centered legal education that helps ambitious students accomplish their personal and professional goals.”